pinglamb/math/analysis/sequences.md

 >
 > ($\Leftarrow$) Given $\varepsilon > 0$, there exists a $k$ such that $0 < \varepsilon_k < \varepsilon$.
 For $n > N_k$, we have $\vert a_n - L \vert < \varepsilon_k < \varepsilon$.

 It relates the sequence with a null sequence.
-We can prove convengence by showing for a term $\varepsilon_k$ in a shrinking distance, there is a point $N_k$ in the sequence such that the distance of points are within $\varepsilon_k$ from the limit.
+We can prove convergence by showing for a term $\varepsilon_k$ in a shrinking distance, there is a point $N_k$ in the sequence such that the distance of points are within $\varepsilon_k$ from the limit.
 Convenient choices are $\varepsilon_k = 1/k$ or $\varepsilon_k = 1/2^k$.

 ## Recurrence Relation